IamQui/Master-Solidity/README.md

     address public minter;
     mapping(address => uint) public balances; // creates public state variable
+    // mapping type maps addresses to unsigned integers
+    // mappings can be seen as hash tables
+    // the getter function created by the public keyword is slightly more complex in the case of a mapping

     // Events allow clients to react to specific contract changes you declare event Sent(address from, address to, uint amount);